 The MFCC method was first introduced by Davis and Mermelstein around 1980.
-MFCC is a method that is quite good in speech recognition in the field of speech recognition [23].
+MFCC a method that is quite good in speech recognition [23].
 MFCC is the feature extraction that is most widely used in speaker recognition and speech recognition.

-MFCC is a feature extraction that produces features or features that differentiate one another in the cepstral coefficient parameter [1].
+AFCC is a feature extraction that produces features or features that differentiate one another in the cepstral coefficient parameter [1].
 Feature extraction of the Mel Frequency Cepstral Coefficient (MFCC) converts sound waves into several parameters, such as the cepstral coefficient representing audio files [4].
 In addition, MFCC produces vector features that convert voice signals into several vectors for speech feature recognition [20].